Amsterdam Skills Centre teaches the surgeons of tomorrow

 The physical evidence of this ambition is the newly built UMC Amsterdam Skills Centre, which is based on the southeast campus of the Dutch capital’s UMC medical centre and less than 15 minutes away from Amsterdam Airport Schiphol by taxi.

 On the day that I amsterdam meets up with Dr Bonjer and his operational manager Peter van Felius they are proudly testing the centre’s new furniture.
-It arrived earlier that morning and will soon be used by the first of the expected 3,000 students who are set to start their training after the centre’s launch.
-Dr Bonjer and Van Felius are also guiding a group of visitors around the state-of-the-art wet and dry labs, and the luxurious class and leisure rooms.
+It arrived earlier that morning and will soon be used by the first of the expected 3000 students who are set to start their training after the centre’s launch.
+Dr Bonjer and Van Felius are also guiding a group of visitors around the state-of-the-art wet and dry labs, and the luxurious classrooms and leisure spaces.